whyboris/utilitarianism.net/content/utilitarianism-and-practical-ethics.md

      Such details might simply be stipulated in a hypothetical example.
 In real life cases, our uncertainty about relevant factual details should generally carry over to make us similarly uncertain about our moral verdicts and evaluations.

 [^23]:
-     See, e.g., Mackie (1985).
+     See, e.g., J.L.
+Mackie (1985).
 Rights, Utility, and Universalization.
 In R.G.
 Frey (ed.) _Utility and Rights_.
 Basil Blackwell.

 [^24]:
      In particular, you can't take at face value your inclination to think that there are special reasons in your case, if you believe that most people in subjectively similar situations are mistaken in taking themselves to have such special reasons.
 Symmetry-breaking evidence is evidence that _distinctively_ establishes your reliability in comparison to others with similar (but, in their case, misguided) beliefs.
 Note that such symmetry-breaking evidence is very hard to come by!